matsaragas/News-Articles-Search-Engine/README.md

 * Step1: Download additional news data from Kaggle (Huffing Post data: https://www.kaggle.com/datasets/rmisra/news-category-dataset) and place the downloaded json file in the data folder that is created when we download the bbc news

+## Run the Front End App

+Go to the ['frontend'](frontend) directory and run the following commands:

+* If you haven't installed dependencies yet, run: `npm install`
+* To start the Development Server: Run `npm run dev`